-Option #1

-Blow or vacuum out the separation, fill with HTS PE-85 joint filler and shave flush after it has cured.
+Option #1 is to blow or vacuum out the separation, fill with HT-PE85MI joint filler and shave flush after it has cured.
 This is generally speaking the fastest and easiest repair.
 However because of time and wear, the new joint filler may not completely match the original filler.
 If separations are narrow, joint filler may be warmed slightly to reduce viscosity and allow it to flow into the separation.

-Option #2

-Mill out the top 1/4" of the joint filler using a dustless concrete saw, ensuring both sidewalls are free of old fillers.
-Then fill with HTS PE-85 joint filler and shave flush after it has cured.
+Option #2 is to mill out the top 1/4" of the joint filler using a dustless concrete saw, ensuring both sidewalls are free of old fillers.
+Then fill with HT-PE85MI joint filler and shave flush after it has cured.
 Please contact us for equipment and blade recommendations.